Choose Boston College Talent

 Through a Jesuit rooted liberal arts education, our students are challenged to think—critically, ethically, and compassionately—and put their knowledge, beliefs, and talents into action.
 Our students leave campus prepared to lead lives of meaning and impact, equipped with skills that are relevant to the demands of today’s global society and ready to make a contribution to your organization.

-More than 9 out of 10 members of the Class of 2019 are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
-73% of Class of 2019 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, social services, and transportation.
+More than 9 out of 10 members of the Class of 2020 are employed, attending graduate school, engaging in service/volunteering, or participating in a fellowship.
+68% of Class of 2020 graduates entered the workforce, representing a broad range of areas including financial services, healthcare, consulting and management, technology, communication and media, retail, law and public policy, education, accounting, entertainment, and social services.

 Through an innovative core cirriculum, Boston College students are taught by committed faculty invested in their success.
 Boston College students can take advantage of over 50 fields of study through 8 schools and colleges.
 The foundation of liberal arts prepares our students to live lives of meaning and impact and they are challenged to be the leaders of tomorrow.

-82% of undergraduates pursued community service/volunteer work during their time at BC.
+81% of undergraduates pursued community service/volunteer work during their time at BC.
 As a Jesuit, Catholic, institution, our focus is educating men and women who shape the world with vision, justice, and charity.
-Below are examples of how Boston College integrates service into the student experience:

 34% of the undergraduate BC population is African, Hispanic, Asian and/or Native American (AHANA), over 50% of the student population is female, and 8% are international students.
 The Career Center regularly liaises with diversity-related student organizations dedicated to advancing the careers of students of color, first generation students, and women.